 Background A security company reverse engineered Snapchat’s android client and found all the api endpoints (source).
 Bigger issue: The published proof of concept of using “find friends” feature to find whether a phone number is registered on Snapchat or not, […]

-A lot of work is happening in academia and industry on tools to perform dynamic analysis, static analysis and reverse engineering of android apps.
+A lot of work is happening in academia and industry on tools to perform dynamic analysis, static analysis, and reverse engineering of android apps.
 An updated list of the tools can be seen at https://github.com/ashishb/android-security-awesome.

 Just completed reading “The Tangled web: A guide to securing modern applications” by Michael Zalewski.
-The book is surprisingly small given the amount of information it covers about interaction of web browsers, web sites and client-side web technologies.
+The book is surprisingly small given the amount of information it covers about the interaction of web browsers, websites, and client-side web technologies.
 The book […]

 The post is written in honor of Sh.
 Hari Prasad, the winner of EFF Pioneer Award 2010

 CERT-In is a low-profile (Indian) government organization.
 The Government of India established the Computer Emergency Response Team (“CERT-IN”) to ensure Internet security.
-Many institutions, including the Ministry of Home Affairs, courts, the intelligence services, the police and the National Human […]
+Many institutions, including the Ministry of Home Affairs, courts, the intelligence services, the police, and the National Human […]

-So, today morning I received an email saying I recieved an orkut scrap from a friend with contents “Bom Sabado”.
-Within a minute, I received same scrap from another friend.
-Now getting the feel that this must be some […]
+So, today morning I received an email saying I received an Orkut scrap from a friend with contents “Bom Sabado”.
+Within a minute, I received the same scrap from another friend.
+Now getting the feeling that this must be some […]